-One of the biggest frequently problems reported by a lot of squash players, is achieving a consistent level of performance.
+One of the most frequently reported problems by many squash players, is the inability to achieve and maintain a consistent level of performance.
 That familiar and frustrating feeling of playing your best squash one day, and then walking on court for your next performance and feeling like you’ve never hit a ball before, is one that has affected most regular players at one time or another.
 There are always certain things that you can’t exert any influence over in relation to your performance, but what you can do is ensure that you ‘control the controllable’ – one of the best ways of doing this, is to develop a ‘Pre-Performance Routine’.

 Consistency in performance is something that every player of every sport strives for, but it can be a very difficult thing to achieve for many reasons.
 A lot of sportspeople forget that their performance isn’t totally reliant on their efforts – there are many other things that affect our performance levels, including environment (e.g. temperature, physical condition of the court), other people (e.g. poor refereeing, your opponent playing above your expectations of their ability), and your own mind (e.g. residual stress from work/family).

-So while there are many things that we can’t control, on the flipside there are many things that we can control.
-One of the very best ways to put yourself in the best positon to attain consistent performance, is to first implement a consistent approach.
+So while there are many things that we can’t control, on the flip side there are many things that we can control.
+One of the very best ways to put yourself in the best position to attain consistent performance is to first implement a consistent approach.
 Take time to consider what are the things you do before you play that tend to correlate with a good performance – what was the length/intensity of your warm-up?
 What did you eat/drink pre-match, and how long beforehand?
 What were you thinking about before the game and during the knock-up?
 Did you go in with pre-prescribed tactics, or did you ‘feel things out’ as you went?

 Taking time to consider all of these inter-related preparation elements (what you did, how you did it, when you did it), will allow you to start putting together a ‘Pre-Performance Routine’ – a set routine of preparation that you go through in readiness for any competitive match that you play.